 Gear: Indoor and outdoor workouts can require different equipment and apparel – sometimes even for the same general activity.
 Trail shoes and treadmill-friendly shoes have radically different designs; so do bike shorts appropriate for cycling class and ones suited to a single-track mountain-bike ride.
 Keep separate shoes for indoor and outdoor cross-training so you don’t track dirt into the gym or fitness studio.
 Shower shoes are a pool and locker-room must.
 If you’re headed outdoors, make sure you’re dressed for the weather and the terrain you’ll likely encounter and that you pack an adequate supply of water and electrolytes.
 Wear reflective gear, safety lights or sun protection when appropriate.
 Indoors, you’ll want at least one removable layer you can peel off after your warm-up or that you can throw on during your stretching session or end-of-yoga-class shivasana.

 Journals: Tracking your workouts and benchmarking your progress is a great idea no matter where your workouts occur.
 There are activity-specific journals for all kinds of indoor and outdoor activities.
 Decide if you’d rather keep one general log for all your fitness experiences or maintain a collection of separate volumes for running, hiking, cycling, lifting and so on.
 Take note of how your indoor and outdoor experiences affect you and of the fitness results you enjoy from various activities.
-Some heart-rate monitors come with fitness-log software that allows you to download your heart-rate data and add journal comments (see “Master Your Monitor” in the October 2005 archive).
+Some heart-rate monitors come with fitness-log software that allows you to download your heart-rate data and add journal comments (see “Master Your Monitor”).